Rod-Vadar/memory/README.md

 Additional information, live demos and a user showcase are available at howlerjs.com.

 Follow on Twitter for howler.js and development-related discussion: @GoldFireStudios.

+## Bugs
+There is an annoying problem with the player selection audio levels which occurs after one cycle of the game.
+I am unsure why this occurs as I have the volume level hard-coded in the howler.js function call.
+I have not been able to find information yet to solve this problem.